LoLei/authorfix/README.md

 # authorfix
-Fix common exported BibTeX author formatting in Python (and Vim)
+Fix common exported BibTeX author formatting in Python (and Vim) :scroll:

 ## Info
-This script changes `Lastname, Firstname` to `Firstname Lastname`.
+This script changes `Lastname, Firstname` to `Firstname Lastname` (in LaTeX BibTeX bibliography entries).

-A common exporting format of BiBTeX on e.g. scholar.google.com is this (sample article):
+A common exporting format of BibTeX on e.g. scholar.google.com is this (sample article):
 ```
 @article{fournier2017survey,
   title={A survey of sequential pattern mining},